-TripActions reportedly lays off hundreds amid COVID-19 travel freeze – TechCrunch
+TripActions lays off hundreds amid COVID-19 travel freeze – TechCrunch

-The coronavirus demand crunch has taken another bite: Palo Alto-based corporate travel-focused unicorn, TripActions, reportedly laid off hundreds of staff yesterday.
+The coronavirus demand crunch has taken another bite: Palo Alto-based corporate travel-focused unicorn TripActions has confirmed laying off hundreds of staff.

-Per this post on Blind — written by someone with a verified TripActions email address — the company fired 350 people.
-Business Insider reported the same figure yesterday.
-While the Wall Street Journal said the layoffs amount to between one-quarter to one-fifth of the startup’s total staff, citing a person familiar with the situation.
+Per this post on Blind — written by someone with a verified TripActions email address — the company laid off 350 people.
+Business Insider reported the same figure yesterday, and the Wall Street Journal said the layoffs amount to between one-quarter to one-fifth of the startup’s total staff, citing a person familiar with the situation.

-In an email to CrunchBase News TripActions confirmed it has axed jobs in response to the COVID-19 global health crisis — saying it has “cut back on all non-essential spend”.
-Although it did not confirm exactly how many employees it has fired.
+In an earlier email to Crunchbase News TripActions confirmed axing jobs in response to the COVID-19 global health crisis — saying it had “cut back on all non-essential spend.”
+It did not confirm exactly how many employees it had fired at that point.

 “[We] made the very difficult decision to reduce our global workforce in line with the current climate,” TripActions wrote in the statement.
 “We look forward to when the strength of the global economy and business travel inevitably return and we can hire back our colleagues to rejoin us in our mission to make business travel effortless for our customers and users.”

-Note: Update: A spokesman for TripActions told us the number of impacted employees impacted is “less than 300” — although he qualified the remark by saying the figure includes 25 people who were offered other roles within the company.
-This post was updated with additional comment from TripActions